anchetaWern/RNPokeBattle/README.md

 # RNPokeBattle
 A two-player Pokemon battle game implemented with React Native and Pusher

+*Note: this is the branch for the second part of the tutorial.
+If you want to test the final output, switch to the master branch instead.*

 ### Prerequisites

 - React Native development environment or [Expo](https://expo.io/)